 Medicaid Asset Protection Trust

-Our Florida Medicaid lawyers may recommend a Medicaid Asset Protection Trust for you if you:
+As Florida Medicaid lawyers, we may recommend a Medicaid Asset Protection Trust for you if you:

-Do not have long-term care insurance, or have not taken any other steps to cover long-term care nursing costs.
+- Do not have long-term care insurance, or if you have not taken any other steps to cover long-term care nursing costs.

 A Medicaid Asset Protection Trust is an irrevocable trust.
 Properly managed and funded, after five years, all of the principal will be deemed an unavailable asset if you apply for Medicaid, and will be preserved for your family.

 How Does a Medicaid Asset Protection Trust Work?